nguyendat/KEEP/proposals/guards.md

 }
 ```

+Another option would have been to mandate parentheses in every guard.
+There are three reasons
+why we have chosen the more liberal approach.

+1. For small expressions, it removes some clutter; otherwise, you end up with `) -> {` in the branch,
+2. Other languages (like Java or C#) do not require them (although most of them use a different keyword than regular conditionals),
+3. People can still use parentheses if they want, or mandate them in their style guide.
+But the converse is not true.

 ### The need for `else`

 The current document proposes using `else if` when there is no matching in the subject, only a side condition.